 Hazy view of the Kanto plain from Amagoi Hill

-I followed a small trail above the pass to a viewpoint of the Kanto plain on the east side, also the summit of Amagoi Hill (雨乞い塚 あまごいづか amagoizuka).
+I followed a small trail above the pass to a viewpoint of the Kanto plain on the east side; it was also the summit of Amagoi Hill (雨乞い塚 あまごいづか amagoizuka).
 It was 1h3o, so I sat down on a tree stump for a late lunch.
 The sun had gone back into the clouds and the view was hazy.
-I was only the only person there and it was very peaceful.
+I was the only person there and it was very peaceful.
 At 2pm, I continued my hike and walked along the road, past Kanto Adventures, to the start of the descent towards Kuroyama.
 Halfway down, I passed the eerie statue of En no Gyoja at the top of some rocks in a clearing.
+A little further, I spotted some deer escaping into the forest.

 “En no Gyoja” statue on the way to Kuroyama waterfall

-See the flowers and hear the birdsong of the Amagoi hill hike
+See the flowers and hear the birdsong on the Amagoi hill hike